How to Make DIY Shrink Plastic Crafts

 - Oven mitt

-To create your shrinkable plastic images, you'll need to be able to draw on the flat, un-curved surface area of the plastic.
-Begin by trimming away any scalloped edges, curved corners, or any areas that aren't completely flat.Continue to 4 of 7 below.
+To create your shrinkable plastic images, you'll need to be able to draw on a flat piece of plastic.
+Begin by trimming away any scalloped edges, curved corners, or other parts of the plastic that aren't completely straight.

-Display or wear your shrink plastic and have fun!
-They're great on hats, purses, backpacks, jackets, and more.
+You can display or wear your shrink plastic crafts.
+They're great attached to hats, purses, backpacks, jackets, refrigerators, and more.